ClearC2/headlamp/readme.md

 #### Response resolution
 The following priority is used to determine which response to use.

-- If activated response, use activated response
+- If activated response, use it
 - If `response` object/function exists, use it
 - If first response in `responses` exists, use it
 - Sends error response